euugenechou/gitlab-canvas-utils/README.md

 ## Course Configuration

-After running the installation script, a configuration file will need to be modifed for the specific course that these utilities will be used for.
-To modify the configuration file, run:
+Running the installation script will add a template configuration file under the following path:

 ```bash
 vi $HOME/.config/gcu/config.toml
 ```

-A template configuration file will be supplied during installation if one does not already exist.
-The configuration file should have this basic structure:
+The template configuration file should be copied, modified, and used on a per-course basis.
+It is recommended to have a directory of configuration files if you have multiple courses to manage.
+A valid configuration file contains the following fields:

 ```toml
 canvas_url = "https://canvas.ucsc.edu"